fetchai/fetchd/docs/docs/delegator-guide-cli.md

 Delegators can choose to redelegate the tokens they already delegated from one validator to another.
 Redelegation takes effect immediately, without any waiting period.
 However, the tokens can't be redelegated until the initial redelegation transaction has completed its 21 day completion time (the unlocking time is indicated by the `redelegationentry/completion_time` field in the outputs below).

-To obtains the list of redelegations made from a validator, use the following command:
+To obtain the list of redelegations made from a validator, use the following command:

 ```bash
 fetchd query staking redelegations-from fetchvaloper1z72rph6l5j6ex83n4urputykawcqg6t98xul2w